ironnysh/playground-demo-handover/README.md

 ## Description

-Show how to use WordPress Playground for interactive project handovers.
+Demonstrate how to use WordPress Playground for interactive project handovers.

-In this demo, we create a post that explains the client how to use a custom plugin.
+In this demo, we create a post that explains to the user how to update the data of a custom plugin.

 ### Themes